Askannz/msi-perkeyrgb/README.md

   -s HEXCOLOR, --steady HEXCOLOR
                         Set all of the keyboard to a steady html color. ex.
                         00ff00 for green
+  -b HEXCOLOR, --breathe HEXCOLOR
+                        Set all of the keyboard to breathing effect of defined color. ex.
+00ff00 for green
+  -V FILEPATH, --verify FILEPATH
+                        Verifies the configuration file located at FILEPATH.
+                        Refer to the readme for syntax.
+If set to "-", the configuration file is read from the standard output (stdin) instead.
 ```

 Features
 ----------

-Keyboard wide setup supports only "Steady" mode (fixed color for each key) at this time.
+Keyboard wide setup from the command line supports `steady` and `breathe` modes.

-Per-key configuration supports custom effect transitions in the configuration file only.
+Per-key configuration supports most if not all supported custom effects, including colorshift effects and `reactive` keys through a configuration file.

 Presets are available for supported models, which emulate vendor-provided SteelSeries configurations.